 0658 Full Year .5 Credit Grades 10-12

-This co-ed course concentrates on individual fitness and health, covering strength, flexibility, and endurance.
-Other topics include proper lifting techniques, injury prevention, power, speed, agility, reaction time, coordination, and balance.
-Activities may include aerobic training, weight training and fitness analysis.
-Each student will be required to set goals and develop a program to help them achieve those goals.
+This course concentrates on physical fitness as an integral part of overall health and wellbeing.
+The topics covered include strength, endurance, flexibility, power, speed, agility, reaction time, coordination, balance, proper lifting techniques, and injury prevention.
+Activities may include weight training, aerobic training, and fitness analysis.
+Each student will be required to set personal fitness goals and will learn how to develop a program to help them achieve those goals.
+Students may participate in team sport activities to apply principals discussed in this class.

 TEAM SPORTS